 In this essay, I have tried to show that while the Lord’s Prayer is most certainly an eschatological prayer, it is also much more than that.
 It is also a typological prayer, a messianic prayer, and a Davidic prayer.
 That is, it is rooted in the eschatology of the Old Testament, which held that God would act in the future in ways that would parallel how he had acted in the past.

 (Brant Pitre, “The Lord’s Prayer and the New Exodus”, Letters & Spirit 2 (2006), 69-96)

-The authors truly believe that the Lord’s Prayer is Jesus’s summary of His Gospel (G. Heard, G. Palmer); hence, the Lord’s Prayer emphasizes the sufficiency of the Gospel of Jesus Christ and the centrality of His cross.
+The authors truly believe that the Lord’s Prayer is Jesus’s summary of His Gospel (G. Heard, G. Palmer); hence, the Lord’s Prayer emphasizes the necessity and sufficiency Jesus’ cross for our salvation.

 Dr. Jito Vanualailai